anuditverma/anuditverma.github.io/_posts/2021-06-26-simple-python-tips-to-improve-code-performance.md

 share-img: https://www.anudit.in/assets/img/python_tips/python-tips-logo.png
 ---

 Python, created by Guido van Rossum and released in 1991, is now an advanced, general-purpose programming language.
-In contrast with other programming languages such as C++ or JAVA, Python is deemed to be more accessible because of its simplified syntax that stresses code readability.
-It utilizes substantial whitespace and simplicity as it allows programmers to write models and conceptions in fewer lines of codes.
+In contrast with other programming languages like C++ or JAVA, Python is deemed more accessible because of its simplified syntax that stresses code readability.
+It utilizes substantial whitespace and simplicity letting programmers write models and conceptions in fewer lines of code.

 <center><img src="/assets/img/python_tips/py-joke.jpg" alt="Python Joke"></center>

-Improving performances by optimization of code should be a healthy practice employed by every type of coders.
-Whether you are beginning to write code or already have mastery over the language, it would not harm to look up some ways in which you can improve your code.
+Improving performances by code optimization should be a healthy practice for every coder.
+Whether you are beginning to write code or already have mastery over the language, it would not harm to look up some ways to improve your code.
 This practice would also help earn some brownie points in an interview setting.

-Python has many business and scientific applications that make it more versatile amongst the other popular programming languages.
-The most common uses of Python can be seen in Backend Development, Game Development, Data Science and wildly popular Machine Learning.
-Having a plethora of unique qualities and features makes Python an ideal candidate for coding computer programs.
-However, there is always room for improvements.
+Python has many business and scientific applications making it more versatile than other popular programming languages.
+The most common uses of Python are in Backend Development, Game Development, Data Science and wildly popular Machine Learning.
+Having unique qualities and features makes Python an ideal candidate for coding computer programs.
+However, there is always room for improvement.

-Let's dive into some handy tips to help you get more performance out of your Python code.
-I have included benchmarks for almost all the tips so that you can observe the improvements in speedups.
+Let’s dive into some handy tips to see how you can improve the Python code.
+I have included benchmarks for all the suggestions.
+You can observe the improvements in speedups.

 <h3>1.
 Do Not Re-invent the Wheel</h3>